MahrRah/flux-reconciliation-windows-sample/Sample1/README.md

     --interval=1m
 ```

-## 3. Customize Maintenance windows times
+## 3. Customize reconciliation windows times

-> Note: In this sample changes to the maintenance window definition will also only be applied within the maintenance window itself.
+> Note: In this sample changes to the reconciliation window definition will also only be applied within the reconciliation window itself.

-To change the schedule for each cluster individually, the cron-string can be patched like the example `start-patch.yaml`/`stop-patch.yaml` under `/clusters/cluster-1/infra/maintenance-window`.
+To change the schedule for each cluster individually, the cron-string can be patched like the example `start-patch.yaml`/`stop-patch.yaml` under `/clusters/cluster-1/infra/reconciliation-window`.
 Edit the string in `spec.schedule` to reflect when you want to have your reconciliation window open/close.